Ecological fallacy: Choosing between aggregate and individual inference

-There is nothing wrong in running regressions on aggregate data if one is interested in the aggregate model.
-For instance, for the governor of a state, it is correct to run regressions between police force on crime rate at the state level if one is interested in the policy implication of a rise in police force.
-However, an ecological fallacy would happen if a city council deduces the impact of an increase in police force in the crime rate at the city level from the correlation at the state level.
+Running regressions on aggregate data can yield valid (unbiased, under the usual identification assumptions) estimates when the target of inference is the aggregate model.
+For example, for state-level policy analysis, estimating the relationship between police force and crime using state-level data is appropriate for assessing the effect of a statewide change in police staffing.
+By contrast, inferring city-level impacts from state-level associations constitutes an ecological fallacy, since parameters estimated at the aggregate level need not identify effects at finer geographic units.

 Choosing to run aggregate or individual regressions to understand aggregate impacts on some policy depends on the following trade-off: aggregate regressions lose individual-level data but individual regressions add strong modeling assumptions.
-Some researchers suggest that the ecological correlation gives a better picture of the outcome of public policy actions, thus they recommend the ecological correlation over the individual level correlation for this purpose (Lubinski & Humphreys, 1996).
+Some researchers suggest that the ecological correlation gives a better picture of the outcome of public policy actions, thus they recommend the ecological correlation over the individual level correlation for this purpose.
 Other researchers disagree, especially when the relationships among the levels are not clearly modeled.
 To prevent ecological fallacy, researchers with no individual data can model first what is occurring at the individual level, then model how the individual and group levels are related, and finally examine whether anything occurring at the group level adds to the understanding of the relationship.
-For instance, in evaluating the impact of state policies, it is helpful to know that policy impacts vary less among the states than do the policies themselves, suggesting that the policy differences are not well translated into results, despite high ecological correlations (Rose, 1973).
+For instance, in evaluating the impact of state policies, it is helpful to know that policy impacts vary less among the states than do the policies themselves, suggesting that the policy differences are not well translated into results, despite high ecological correlations.

 Group and total averages

 Ecological fallacy can also refer to the following fallacy: the average for a group is approximated by the average in the total population divided by the group size.
-Suppose one knows the number of Protestants and the suicide rate in the USA, but one does not have data linking religion and suicide at the individual level.
+Suppose one knows the number of Protestants and the suicide rate in the US, but one does not have data linking religion and suicide at the individual level.
 If one is interested in the suicide rate of Protestants, it is a mistake to estimate it by the total suicide rate divided by the number of Protestants.

 Formally, denote $P[\text{Suicide}\mid\text{Protestant}]$ the mean of the group, we generally have: